 Slave labour was used to manufacture the rocket because Germany’s labour force was stretched to the breaking point.
 All the fighting-age men, and many well beyond, were fighting, mostly on the Eastern Front.
 Slave labour was the only available option, short of surrender.

-Because the V2 was so devastating, so unstoppable, and had so much potential, the British government downplayed its significance during the war, and later, leaving many to think it was only a failed weapon.
+Because the V2 was so devastating, so unstoppable, and had so much potential (later ones had radio guidance), the British government downplayed its significance during the war, and later, leaving many to think it was only a failed weapon.
 In fact, both to its creators, and to the world subsequently, it was a giant step from earth to space.

-This is why, even today, even for people who know the story, it still sound odd in most minds to give credit where credit is due.
-Without the investment of the equivalent of $40 Billion (U.S. dollars) by NAZI Germany, and the genius of German engineers, our voyage to space might still be a dream.
+This is why, even today, even for people who know the story, it still sounds odd in most minds to give credit where credit is due.
+Without the investment of the equivalent of $40 Billion (2015 U.S. dollars) by NAZI Germany, and the genius of German engineers, our voyage to space might still be a dream.

 Germany, 1st in Space; they should put it on their road signs, postage stamps and government websites.
 Being first, matters.